lbwa/vas.js/README.md

      - Wave height

-     - Number of all waves
+     - All members of waves

      All other options is optional.